Analysis | Even the good polling news for Trump isn’t that good

 To put a fine point on it: Trump has spent weeks arguing that a Biden presidency poses a significant threat, culminating in his convention last week.
 He’s done so in the starkest possible terms.

-Yet Biden still leads nationally by about the same amount as he did prior to the conventions and still leads in a key swing state.
-He’s still viewed more positively and key Trump arguments don’t seem to be gaining much traction.
+Yet Biden still leads nationally by about the same amount as he did before the conventions and still leads in a key swing state.
+He’s still viewed more positively, and key Trump arguments don’t seem to be gaining much traction.

-And this Monmouth poll is still a good one for Trump.
-Assuming, that is, that it meets Conway’s credibility standard.
+And this Monmouth poll is still a good one for Trump — assuming, that is, that it meets Conway’s credibility standard.